cyclic-software/docs/docs/overview/launch.md

 ## Failures

-If you code fails to initialize then you may get an error at your URL endpoint that says: `Unable to proxy`.
+If your code fails to initialize then you may get an error at your URL endpoint that says: `Unable to proxy`.
 This is due to your app either not listening on the correct port or failing to start properly from the call to `npm start`.